fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
 We'll start off by opening up the file `index.html`.
-This has been opened for you
+This has been opened for you but you could also click on it in the left hand *tree view*.

-> The `index.html` file is the file that most web sites open up automatically when accessed by a browser.
-On many web sites and applications, if you access something like 'www.yoursite.com' it will usually serve up index.html.
+> The `index.html` file is the file that many web sites shows when you point your browser to them.

 Now it is open, you can see a familiar poem.